 component will fail if the account is locked.)

 This means that users using SSH keys to log in

-will be allowed to do so even if you lock the account with
+will be allowed to do, so even if you lock their accounts with

 passwd -l” command (since